dozmus/csar/design-docs/query-language/Query Language #2.0.0.md

 * Cannot search for multiple elements at once, a top-level 'OR' operator would address this.
   However, this conflicts with refactoring because: how do you rename two distinct elements to the same name, and such an action would be indicative of user error.
   One solution to this is to print an error message and terminate.
-* Note: The syntax will need to be modified for each language we wish to handle.
+* Note: The syntax will need to be extended to support each additional programming language.

 ## Use Cases
 The use-cases will detail why and how end users might use this tool.